Akuli/asda/docs/syntax.md

   followed by similar syntax as in function definitions (documented in [expressions without operators or calls]) between `{` and `}`.
   For example, the type of `print` is `functype{(Str) -> void}`.
-- Generic function types are like you would expect them to be.
-  For example, `functype[T]{(T) -> T}` is the type of a generic function that returns its argument unchanged.

 Types are not objects in asda, so the above syntaxes are not expressions.